 A competition with an even broader reach

 Franz Blankart retired in 2006 and handed over the Presidency of the Foundation to Charles Gebhard.
 For the 34th edition of the competition, the organising team considerably modified the selection process.
 Since then, candidates no longer need to come to Lausanne to take part in the first selection phase: they can simply send a video.
 The competition is now within reach of young talents with great potential who do not necessarily have the means required to travel to Lausanne without any financial help.
 In 2007, the upper age limit for candidates was raised by one year (18 years and 11 months), which made it possible from the following year onward to divide the candidates into two age groups (15 to 16 and 17 to 18 year-olds).
 This in turn served to fine-tune the selection criteria according to the level of artistic maturity of the young dancers.
 In 2008, Wim Broeckx became Artistic Director of the Prix.
 Pursuing the idea of making coaching available to as many candidates as possible, the semi-final was dropped from this edition onwards, thereby giving all candidates selected to come to Lausanne a chance to take part in all the rounds performed in front of the jury.
+In 2017, with Shelly Power, the lower aged limit for candidates was put down by 6 months (14 years and 6 months).

 A significant contribution to the international and regional development of dance